gsbdarc/rf_bootcamp_2025/docs/day4.md

 ```
 How would you organize them?

-> [!NOTE]
+{: .note }
-> Note that there is no one "correct" way to organize a project.
+> There is no one "correct" way to organize a project.
 But there _are_ good conventions.

 <!--
 Here is a directory structure for this project: